Can Reasoning Path still be Effective as Input? Bridging Post-Reasoning to Chain-of-Thought Compression: Ethics Statement

 \section{Ethics Statement}

 UCoT aims to help improve the reasoning efficiency of existing LLMs.
 Our goal is to develop a general reasoning method that can be applied to current mainstream LLMs and to inspire progress towards more efficient LLM reasoning frameworks.
-While our goal is to support responsible development and deployment of LLM reasoning technologies, we explicitly do not encourage any malicious use of our work, especially attempts to circumvent or compromise LLM systems.
+We explicitly do not encourage any malicious use of our work, especially attempts to circumvent or compromise LLM systems.
 The artifacts and datasets in our work are all under the restriction of the license and follow the intended use.